 - Ercole Olivario

 - Olio Capitale

 - Los Angeles International Extra Virgin Olive Oil Competition

 - The National Extra Virgin Olive Oil Show run by the Australian Olive Association

-- Flos Olei (new, growing out of the good olive oil guidebook)
+- Flos Olei (new, growing out of the excellent international olive oil guidebook)

 - Olive Japan